SeisComP/seiscomp/doc/base/api-python-client.rst

        sys.exit(main(len(sys.argv), sys.argv))

-An application can be called with the parenthesis operator () which returns the applications result code and serves as input to :func:`sys.exit`.
+An application can be called with the parenthesis operator :func:`()` which returns the applications result code and serves as input to :func:`sys.exit`.
 Operator() is a wrapper for :func:`Application.exec`.

 The workflow of :func:`Application.exec` looks as follows: